-Have you ever heard of flip teaching?
+Have you ever heard of flipped teaching?
 The idea is so simple it’s brilliant.
-In a flipped classroom, students watch videos, listen to podcasts, and do background reading outside of class so that the actual time with the teacher can be spent in meaningful discussion, doing collaborative work, and trying hands-on projects instead of listening to lectures.
+In a flipped classroom, students watch videos, listen to podcasts and do background reading outside of class so that the actual time with the teacher can be spent in meaningful discussion, doing collaborative work and trying hands-on projects instead of listening to lectures.
 Here are five can’t-miss resources for planning your own flipped lessons.

 1) Teachability: This online community offers a great place to connect on current education trends, including flipped teaching.
 Check out the forums to share ideas for flipped lessons with other teachers, or search “flipped teaching” to access some terrific resources.

 2) TED Ed: We’ve been fans of the TED video series for ages, and so we were thrilled when they launched an education channel specifically designed for the flipped classroom model.
 Through TED Ed, you can find TED videos perfect for building background knowledge, customize those videos for your students, and share your lesson plans and ideas with other teachers.
 Cool!

 3) Khan Academy: Many credit founder Salman Khan for sparking the interest in flipped teaching in recent years.
 His collection of more than 3,000 videos covers K–12 math, science, and humanities topics.
 Each video addresses a single concept in a highly visual, engaging and digestible way.
 A special teachers section helps you best incorporate the videos into your flipped lessons.